FranckLab/qDIC/README.md

 ## Running qDIC

 ### Software Requirement
 MATLAB 2011b (for "griddedInterpolant") and the associated Image Processing Toolbox (for other miscellaneous function calls) are the minimum supported requirements to run this code.
-Under some circimstances older versions may function using "interpn", but performance and/or accuracy may suffer (and you'll have to implement the change to "interpn").
+Under some circumstances older versions may function using "interpn", but performance and/or accuracy may suffer (and you'll have to implement the change to "interpn").
 Development is currently under Matlab 2017a on CentOS 7 and Window 7 x64.

 ### Input Image Requirements
 * To check if the images have the required speckle pattern and intensity values for correlation please use our [DIC simulator](https://github.com/FranckLab/DIC-Simulator).